EnvGen/mix_assembly_pipeline/README.md

 			"path_pfam_db":"Pfam_db/Pfam-A.hmm", ##It not available the pipeline will download it

 			Taxonomy assignment:

+			Using CAT:
+			"include_CAT_GTDB_taxonomy": True, # Using CAT contigs taxonomy with GTDB as reference database "path_to_CAT_gtdb_dir": "/abs/path/to/CAT_GTDB_database",

+			Using Mmseqs2:
 			"taxonomy_DB": "uniprot", #options gtdb, uniprot - The pipeline will download the databases.
 GTDB works only on prokaryotes, you need to include a Uniprot database here after for the taxonomy affiliation of other Kindoms.
 			"GTDB": {
 			        "GTDB_dir":"GTDB_aa_db/protein_faa_reps",